 Welcome to The Ejection Site.
 This sites goal is to educate and entertain people of all interests with details on one of the most interesting fields of engineering.
 People often ask me why I say that, and here is my answer.
 Egress systems are nearly unique in the world of technology as they are intended to exist for extended periods and then at need perform an extremely complex and often precise series of events to save a persons life.
 These systems must work 100% of the time when called upon, whether or not they have been recently checked out or not.
 They are in an environment where they are exposed to extremes of vibration and G-forces, heat and cold, and must still work.

-Modellers- this site was partially done for you.
-As a modeller myself it was always a real pain to locate details on the ejection seats, which to me is one of the most visible parts of a model's cockpit.
+Modelers- this site was partially done for you.
+As a modeler myself it was always a real pain to locate details on the ejection seats, which to me is one of the most visible parts of a model's cockpit.
 So, here you are, color photos and details on many different seats.
 There are other sites out there who have taken photos from my site and used them (credited or not), but here are the most I can put together.
 In keeping with the fair use clauses of copyright law, you are allowed to download these photos for your personal use.
 For use in any other form, see the copyright notice below.
-I have not used technology to block the download of these photos to allow for you the modeller, researcher, engineer, or just visitor to be able to enjoy them for your personal use.
+I have not used technology to block the download of these photos to allow for you the modeler, researcher, engineer, or just visitor to be able to enjoy them for your personal use.

 So, enjoy your visit here, and please write if you have any questions or comments.